MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-without-global-reach.md

 | 5 | Virtual network | &#8594;| Azure VMware Solution cloud | Yes |
 | 6 | Virtual network | &#8594;| On-premises | Yes |

 In this scenario, the virtual network peers directly to the hub.
-The diagram shows how Azure-native resources in the virtual network learn the routes that are in their **Effective Routes** field.
+The diagram shows how Azure-native resources in the virtual network learn their routes.
 A secure hub that has routing intent enabled sends the default RFC 1918 addresses to peered virtual networks.
 Azure-native resources in the virtual network don't learn specific routes from outside their virtual network.
 When you enable routing intent, all resources in the virtual network possess the default RFC 1918 address and use the hub firewall as the next hop.
 All traffic that ingresses and egresses the virtual networks transit the hub firewall.

 ### Internet connectivity